-Payroll expenses are labor costs, such as wages, tips, benefits, and payroll taxes.
+Payroll expense accounts: are labor costs, such as wages, tips, benefits, and payroll taxes.

-Operating expenses are all the consumables and recurring expenses required to operate the restaurant, such as cleaning supplies, laundry, uniforms, china, and glassware.
+Operating expense accounts: are all the consumables and recurring expenses required to operate the restaurant, such as cleaning supplies, laundry, uniforms, china, and glassware.
 Marketing and promotional expenses fall into this category as well.

-Overhead expenses consist of rent and occupancy charges, equipment rentals, and amortization.
+Overhead expense accounts: consist of rent and occupancy charges, equipment rentals, and amortization.